daneg89/vimrc/README.md

 Afterwards open up `nvim` and press `enter` after errors pop up about missing such or other.

 Run the `:PlugInstall` command and wait for all the plugins to install.
 Afterwards exit and open up nvim again.
 If no errors show then you should be good to go!

+### Mason

+This should be configured already, but if autocomplete is not working we there might be LSPs that have not been installed yet.
+Use :Mason to open up the tool and find all